Learn to Hunt

-The northern pike is generally distributed over the upper two-thirds of the state.
-It varies from occasional in a few man-made recreational lakes to common in the natural lakes and large rivers depending on reproductive success.
-It prefers sluggish, heavily vegetated habitat and is quite numerous in the upper reaches of the large interior streams, such as the Des Moines, Wapsipinicon and Iowa rivers.
+Upper two-thirds of the state.
+Varies from occasional in a few man-made recreational lakes to common in the natural lakes and large rivers, depending on reproductive success.
+It prefers sluggish, heavily vegetated habitat and is numerous in the upper reaches of the large interior streams, such as the Des Moines, Wapsipinicon and Iowa Rivers.
 It is especially abundant in the Mississippi River above Clinton.

-The northern pike is a voracious feeder, and one of the most predatory fishes known in our waters.
-The species is an opportunistic carnivore and feeds primarily on living organisms.
-The food of the young consists largely of insects and their larvae, but as the fish matures, it feeds primarily on fish.
-Fishes, such as perch, drum, small suckers, sunfish and even smaller northern pike, comprise a large part of the diet.
+The Northern Pike is a voracious feeder, and one of the most predatory fishes in our waters.
+It is an opportunistic carnivore and eats mostly living organisms.
+The food of the young is mostly insects and their larvae, but as the fish matures, it feeds mainly on fish.
+Perch, drum, small suckers, sunfish and even smaller northern pike, make up a large part of the diet.
 Large pike have been known to eat small muskrats, ducklings and shore birds.

-The young remain in shallow nursery areas feeding on zooplankton before converting to a fish diet.
-By fall they reach a length of 6 inches or more, and at the end of their third year measure 17 to 23 inches.
-Large specimens have been taken, but fish exceeding 20 pounds are rare in Iowa waters.
-The Iowa record fish weighed 25 pounds, 5 ounces.
+The young stay in shallow nursery areas feeding on zooplankton before converting to diet of fish.
+By fall they reach 6-inches long or more, and at the end of their third year measure 17- to 23-inches.
+Large fish have been taken, but fish exceeding 20-pounds are rare in Iowa waters.

-Although the northern is generally distributed over much of the state and is held in high esteem by most fishermen for its fighting ability and excitement generated during the catch, sport harvest remains quite low in numbers.
-Most northern are probably caught incidentally while fishing for other species.
-Northern pike were removed from the commercial species list in 1959 on the Mississippi River.
-Since that time, the northern remains as one of the most under-exploited fish species in the upper Mississippi.
+Although the northern is generally distributed over much of the state and is held in high esteem by most anglers for its fighting ability and excitement during the catch, sport harvest remains low in numbers.
+Most northern are caught incidentally while fishing for other species.
+Northern Pike were removed from the commercial species list in 1959 on the Mississippi River.
+The northern is one of the most under-exploited fish species in the upper Mississippi River.
 Populations appear strong in pools 9, 10 and 11 and continually provide excellent fishing.